mas-cli/mas/README.md

 Root privileges can be granted by running using `sudo mas …` on the command line, or, if you run `mas` by itself without `sudo`, by entering your macOS account password when prompted by `mas`.
-If you choose the latter route, the supplied password is read directly from the terminal by a call to `sudo` in the `mas` wrapper shell script; it is never seen by any mas code, nor is it stored in any way.
+If you choose the latter route, the supplied password is piped directly from the terminal to an external process `sudo` call in the `mas` executable; your password is never seen by any mas code, nor is it stored in any way.

-Any sudo credentials granted by the `sudo` calls in the `mas` wrapper shell script are discarded immediately after they are used.
-If, however, you call `sudo mas …` from the command line, the credentials established by `sudo` will not be invalidated by `mas`, and thus continue to be valid for subsequent commands, pursuant to your sudo timeout settings.
+Any sudo credentials used or established by the `mas` executable will remain valid, pursuant to your user-configured sudo timeout settings.

 </details>
 </details>